 - The library cannot guarantee availability of electrical outlets for every laptop user.

-- The library system makes no guarantee that access can be gained by every personal laptop computer.
+- The library system makes no guarantee that access can be gained by every personal electronic device or laptop computer.

 Internet Safety Policy

 It is the policy of the Santa Rosa County Library System to: (a) prevent user access over its computer network to, or transmission of, inappropriate material via the Internet, electronic mail, or other forms of direct electronic communications; (b) prevent unauthorized access and other unlawful online activity; (c) prevent unauthorized online disclosure, use, or dissemination of personal identification information of minors; and (d) comply with the Children's Internet Protection Act [Pub.
 L. No. 106-554 and 47 USC 254(h)].

 Key terms are as defined in the Children's Internet Protection Act.